-According to the 1900 census records, George Schneider, founder of Geo Schneider & Co., was born in Germany and immigrated to the United States in 1889 at the age of 12.
+According to the 1900 census records, George Schneider, founder of Geo Schneider & Co., was born in Germany in 1875 and immigrated to the United States in 1889.

-The first time he appeared in the Brooklyn City Directories was in 1902 with the occupation “waters” and a home listing of 1465 Dekalb Avenue.
+Records confirm that he started in business sometime around the turn of the century.
+He was listed as a soda water manufacturer in the 1900 census records and first appeared in the Brooklyn City Directories in 1902 with the occupation “waters” and a home listing of 1465 Dekalb Avenue.
 He was also listed in the 1903 Trow Business directory of Brooklyn under “mineral water” at 1465 DeKalb.
 In the 1906 Brooklyn City Directory he was listed for the first time at 181-183 Stockholm Street.

 In a 1909 issue of the “American Bottler” it stated: